MuhammadBilalEllahi/NextsJs-E-commerce-template/README-RELATIONSHIP-SCHEMAS.md

 # Relationship Schemas and Enhanced Product Management

-This document describes the new relationship schemas and enhanced features added to the Delhi Mirch e-commerce platform.
+This document describes the new relationship schemas and enhanced features added to the Dehli Mirch e-commerce platform.

 ## New Schemas